FragozoLeonardo/KatsuYOU/readme.md

 Once Ruby is installed, navigate to the folder where you have cloned this repository and execute the following command:

 ruby conjugator.rb
 ## Sample Images

 [![Leo-Katsu-CLI.png](https://i.postimg.cc/J4V99W3B/Leo-Katsu-CLI.png)](https://postimg.cc/RqdsHyDM)

 ## TODO List:

-- Add support for irregular verbs.
+- Add support for irregular verbs. - Including less know conjunctive/ta irregulars such as 問う, 乞う/請う　and honorific language (keigo) irregulars such as 下さる/いらっしゃる.
-- Add support to 助動詞 (auxiliary "verbs") as I understand them better in my language studies.
-- Add a help text explaining how to get the best from this tool with some Japanese language related advice usually not taught by non-native textbooks.
+- Add a built-in "guide" explaining how to get the best from this tool with some Japanese language related advice usually not taught by non-native textbooks.
 - Make improvements to the menu usability.
-- Add Rspec testes for saving time on content proofreading and functionalities.
+- Add Rspec specs for saving time on content proofreading and functionalities.
-- Refine the file structure.
+- Improve the file structure in order to feel more oop-esque.

 Please enjoy using the CLI! <3